Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Introduction

-In a different context a holographic characterization of entanglement for conformal field theories in arbitrary dimensions ($CFT_d$) through the $AdS_{d+1}/CFT_d$ correspondence was initiated by Ryu and Takayanagi (RT) in a seminal work \cite{Ryu:2006bv,Ryu:2006ef}.
-In this work they showed that the universal part of the entanglement entropy for bipartite states in a $CFT_d$ was proportional to the area of a co dimension two static minimal surface in the dual bulk $AdS_{d+1}$ geometry, homologous to the subsystem.
-A proof of the RT conjecture was developed from the bulk perspective initially for the $AdS_3/CFT_2$ scenario, and was extended to higher dimensions in \cite{Fursaev:2006ih,headrick2019lectures,Casini:2011kv,Faulkner:2013yia,Lewkowycz:2013nqa}.
-A covariant generalization of the RT conjecture for $CFT_d$ dual non static bulk $AdS_{d+1}$ geometries was proposed by Hubeny, Rangamani and Takayanagi (HRT) in\cite{Hubeny:2007xt} with a corresponding proof in \cite{Dong:2016hjy}.
-The RT/HRT conjectures inspired the remarkable development of the field of holographic quantum entanglement in dual $CFT_d$s summarized in\cite{Nishioka:2009un,Takayanagi:2012kg,Fischler:2012ca,Fischler:2012uv,e12112244, Chaturvedi:2016kbk} and references therein\footnote { Note that the field is extremely diverse and the list of references are not meant to be exhaustive.}.
+In a dif{}ferent context a holographic characterization of the entanglement entropy for $d$-dimensional conformal field theories ($CFT_d$s) dual to bulk $AdS_{d+1}$ geometries was conjectured in a seminal work by Ryu and Takayanagi (RT) \cite{Ryu:2006bv,Ryu:2006ef}.
+Their proposal described the holographic entanglement entropy of a subsystem in the dual $CFT_d$ in terms of the area of a bulk codimension two static minimal surface homologous to the subsystem (RT Surface).
+The RT conjecture and its covariant generalization by Hubeny, Rangamani and Takayanagi (HRT) \cite{Hubeny:2007xt} were proved in a series of subsequent works \cite{Fursaev:2006ih,Headrick:2019eth,Casini:2011kv,Faulkner:2013yia,Lewkowycz:2013nqa, Dong:2016hjy}.
+The RT/HRT conjectures inspired the remarkable development of the field of holographic quantum entanglement in dual $CFT_d$s summarized in \cite{Nishioka:2009un,Takayanagi:2012kg,Fischler:2012ca,Fischler:2012uv,Cadoni:2010kla,Chaturvedi:2016kbk} and references therein.\footnote{Note that the field is extremely diverse and the list of references is not meant to be exhaustive.}